 Please browse the Work Co-op descriptions below.
 When you register, you’ll be asked to list your top two choices for a Work Co-op team assignment, and we’ll do our best to make one of those happen for you.
-Each team has a Captain who will guide and inspire each team.
-No advanced training needed.
+Each Work Co-op has a Captain who will guide and inspire each team.

 Hospitality Team – If you get an energy buzz from meeting new people and making connections, this is a great job for you.
-We need folks to assist with registration, welcome new members, host mixers, and drive golf carts.
+We need folks to welcome new members, host mixers, and drive golf carts.

 Some examples of responsibilities within this team include:

 – Coffee Specialist: One of the most important jobs at ROOTS Week is ensuring that coffee is ready every morning and following meals throughout the day.
 We will teach you how to use the industrial-sized coffee maker.
 A love of coffee helpful, though not required.

 – Golf Cart Drivers: Some folks at ROOTS Week will need a lift getting from one place to another.
 Golf Cart drivers help us fill this need.
 An especially good job for safe and friendly drivers.

 – Sunday Pack Up: Pack away the supplies from meeting spaces around the campus, and help pack the vans so the ROOTS staff can hit the road and get back home to Atlanta.